-where Iklj parameters are the entries of the symmetric inertia matrix and sj=sxjsyjszjT denotes the position of the center-of-mass of the j-th link measured in the frame belonging to the j-th joint.
+where Iklj parameters are the entries of the symmetric inertia matrix and sj=sxjsyjszjT denotes the position of the centre of mass of the j-th link measured in the frame belonging to the j-th joint.

-To solve the identification problem, the calculation of the regression matrix is required.
-It can be done for example with the Lagrangian-formula, which gives us a good physical view of the system, but it is computationally expensive.
-Hence a better solution can be the Newton-Euler formula, which computational complexity is O(n) [3].
+To solve the identification problem, it is necessary to calculate the regression matrix.
+This can be achieved, for example, with the Lagrangian formula, which provides a good physical view of the system; but it is computationally expensive.
+Hence, a better solution is the Newton–Euler formula, which has a computational complexity of O(n) [3].

-At first, with the Newton-Euler formula, the kinematics of each frames belonging to the joints are calculated and transformed into the frame of the end-effector.
+First, using the Newton-Euler formula, the kinematics of each frame of the joints are calculated and transformed into the frame of the end effector.
 This is done with forward recursion, and the velocities, angular velocities, accelerations and angular accelerations are determined for each frame.
-Then, the transformation of the forces and moments are performed with backward recursions from the end-effector frame to the base frame.
+Then, the forces and moments are transformed with backward recursions from the end-effector frame to the base frame.
 The applied torque/force of the given joint is determined by the following equation in a given step of the backward recursion: